In 2020, our overall freedom of movement was challenged. Studying was among the affected activities when not utilising resources effectively.

-Celina Hutter is one of EDU’s students who commenced her journey to becoming a doctor last February.
+Celina Hutter is one of EDU’s students who commenced her journey to becoming a medical professional last February.
 From the beginning she had a vision of how she can benefit from EDU’s state-of-the-art teaching methods and its profound social impact on the future of medical education.
 Keep reading to find more about studying at EDU from Celina:

-Q: What inspired you to pursue a career in medicine?
+EDU: What inspired you to pursue a career in medicine?

 Celina: I’ve been passionate about healthcare for years.
 After my first experience in an operating room, I knew that medicine is where I wanted to be and what I wanted to do.

-Q: What do you find different and exciting about studying at EDU?
+EDU: What do you find different and exciting about studying at EDU?

 Celina: Studying medicine in the traditional way can be challenging, let alone at a brand-new institution with a whole new concept but it works so well.
 EDU is the perfect fit for people with passion and a vision for themselves in the medical field.
 In my case, it also gives me the possibility to study in English simultaneously and live in my favourite town.
 The current #pandemic proved (and continues to prove) how important medical professionals are.
 And, for me, that also includes the #education of medical students.
 EDU came out on top in this regard by being able to continue teaching just like before due to its digital nature.

-Q: What do you look forward to the most?
+EDU: What do you look forward to the most?

-Celina: Since the start of my studies in February 2020, I have been filled with anticipation when imagining myself as one of EDU’s first graduates, paving the way for a whole new generation of medical doctors.
+Celina: Since the start of my studies in February 2020, I have been filled with anticipation when imagining myself as one of EDU’s first graduates, paving the way for a whole new generation of medical professionals.